 Descriptions of the individual classes follow.

 Music is taught by Jean Kennedy.
-Jean is originally from Carlisle, Pennsylvania.
-She studied classical guitar at Idaho State University, Pocatello, Idaho, and received her bachelor of music, performance, in 2004.
+Originally from Carlisle, Pennsylvania, Jean studied classical guitar at Idaho State University, Pocatello, Idaho, and received her bachelor of music, performance, in 2004.
 She then moved to Kansas to be closer to her family.
 She is the guitar faculty at McPherson College and also teaches guitar, bass, and ukulele privately in both Newton and McPherson, Kansas.
 Jean enjoys collaborating with other musicians with classical chamber music, being a part of the worship team at First Baptist Church (Newton), and also performing '30s and '40s jazz.

 The class involves preparation for and performance in an Advent concert in the fall semester and an Easter concert in the spring semester.
 It also includes music appreciation and some theory.